wardellbagby/lyricistant/README.md

 - _[Desktop Only]_ Remembering your recently opened lyrics to help you continue where you left off.
 - Both a light and dark theme that it can automatically switch between.
 - Automatically updates.
+- _[Android 12+ Only]_ Matching your device's theme colors to effortlessly match Material You.
 - Available on your favorite platforms!
   - [Mac](https://lyricistant.app/#download)
   - [Windows](https://lyricistant.app/#download)